Survivor Series (1997): Aftermath

-The controversial ending surrounding Shawn Michaels defeating Bret Hart by submission and winning the WWF Championship due to Vince McMahon ordering the referee Earl Hebner to ring the bell without Hart submitting became known as the Montreal Screwjob.
-Hart left the World Wrestling Federation (WWF) immediately after the incident and moved to World Championship Wrestling (WCW), where he became a two-time WCW World Heavyweight Champion, a four-time WCW United States Heavyweight Champion and one half of the WCW World Tag Team Champions before retiring in 2000 after a severe concussion.
-Hart next appeared in the WWF (now known as World Wrestling Entertainment or WWE) in 2010 when he and Michaels called a truce and buried the hatchet on the Montreal Screwjob, having been inducted to the WWE Hall of Fame four years prior.
+The controversial ending surrounding Shawn Michaels defeating Bret Hart by submission, and winning the WWF Championship due to Vince McMahon ordering the referee Earl Hebner to ring the bell without Hart submitting became known as the Montreal Screwjob.
+Hart left the World Wrestling Federation (WWF) immediately after the incident and moved to World Championship Wrestling (WCW) over a month later, where he eventually became a two-time WCW World Heavyweight Champion, a four-time WCW United States Heavyweight Champion and one half of the WCW World Tag Team Champions before retiring in 2000 after a severe concussion.
+Hart next appeared in the WWF (now known as World Wrestling Entertainment or WWE) in 2010, when he and Michaels called a truce and buried the hatchet on the Montreal Screwjob, while also having been inducted into the WWE Hall of Fame four years prior.

-After Survivor Series, Shawn Michaels began his third reign as WWF Champion.
-He entered a feud with Ken Shamrock over the WWF Championship which culminated at D-Generation X: In Your House where Michaels retained the title after Shamrock won by disqualification after being attacked by D-Generation X (DX) members Triple H and Chyna.
-Michaels lost the WWF Championship to Stone Cold Steve Austin at WrestleMania XIV before a four-year hiatus after a back injury during a casket match against The Undertaker at the 1998 Royal Rumble.
+After the Survivor Series, Shawn Michaels began his third reign as WWF Champion.
+He entered a feud with Ken Shamrock over the WWF Championship, which culminated at D-Generation X: In Your House, where Michaels retained the title after Shamrock won by disqualification after being attacked by D-Generation X (DX) members Triple H and Chyna.
+Michaels lost the WWF Championship to Stone Cold Steve Austin at WrestleMania XIV; before going on a four-year hiatus after a back injury during a casket match against The Undertaker at the 1998 Royal Rumble.
 He returned at SummerSlam 2002.

 After winning the Intercontinental Championship, Stone Cold Steve Austin entered into a feud with The Rock over the title after The Rock stole Austin's title belt after a beat down from The Nation of Domination on the November 17 episode of Raw is War.
 Austin retained the Intercontinental Championship and regained the belt by defeating The Rock at D-Generation X: In Your House.
-Austin forfeited the title to The Rock the next night on Raw is War with the sole intention of going after the WWF Championship before hitting The Rock with a Stone Cold Stunner.
+Austin forfeited the title to The Rock the next night on Raw is War, with the sole intention of going after the WWF Championship, before hitting The Rock with a Stone Cold Stunner.

 Vince McMahon's actions of screwing Bret Hart from the WWF Championship marked the beginning of the Mr. McMahon character, the tyrannical CEO of WWF.
 In 1998, McMahon began a legendary rivalry with Stone Cold Steve Austin.

-The events of the Montreal Screwjob repeated at the following year's Survivor Series, albeit worked, when The Rock locked Mankind in the Sharpshooter before Mr. McMahon ordered the referee to call for the bell, "screwing" Mankind and awarding the then-vacant WWF Championship to The Rock.
+The events of the Montreal Screwjob repeated itself at the following year's Survivor Series, albeit worked, when The Rock locked Mankind in the Sharpshooter before Mr. McMahon ordered the referee to call for the bell, "screwing" Mankind and awarding the then-vacant WWF Championship to The Rock.